Overview

 - Define the sections of your presentation with

-use_roadmap() - Tag each slide with a matching
+use_roadmap() - Tag slides with matching

 A minimal example looks like this: